kspra3/FIT3175-Notes/Notes/05 - User-Centered Design (UCD).md

 * In system-centered design, technology drives the design while user-centered design is driven by the user alone.

+### Advantages
+* Can meet user needs

+* Provides a tool to manage user expectations

+* Get greater acceptance of end product/service

+* Reduce product risk at the end

+### Disadvantages
+* Involving the user takes time, so may also increase costs

+* Users are not great at precisely saying what they want

+* Finding available users can be difficult

+* When building on existing systems, users have little sense of constraints - can be hard to manage expectations

 ### User-Centered Design (UCD)